BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 Following are reconciliations of Adjusted EBITDA and Non-GAAP EPS to the most directly comparable GAAP measure, which are, (a) for Adjusted EBITDA, (i) income (loss) from operations for IDT’s reportable segments and (ii) net income for IDT on a consolidated basis, and (b) for Non-GAAP EPS, diluted earnings per share.
 Also following is NRS’ ‘Rule of 40′ score computation including the reconciliation of NRS’ Adjusted EBITDA to the most directly comparable GAAP measure, NRS’ income from operations, and IDT’s Non-GAAP adjusted measure of net cash provided by operating activities reconciled to GAAP net cash provided by operating activities.

-Reconciliation of Net Income to Adjusted EBITDA for the three months ended 1Q26, 4Q25, and 1Q25
+IDT Corporation Reconciliation of Net Income to Adjusted EBITDA for the three months ended 2Q26, 1Q26, and 2Q25 (unaudited) in millions.
+Figures may not foot or cross-foot due to rounding

 Total IDT Corporation